janynnegomes/simple-app-automated-testing-sample/README.md

 ![Mobile](https://github.com/janynnegomes/simple-app-automated-testing-sample/blob/master/screen-captures/mobile-add-task.png?raw=true)

+## Install dependencies

+Run `npm install`.
+The project gets all dependencies necessary to run and build the application.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Run `npm run cypress` to execute the end-to-end tests via Cypress.